 - 1 small sprig fresh rosemary

-- 3 Tbsp unsalted butter, divided 2 Tbsp and 1 Tbsp
+- 3 tablespoons unsalted butter, divided 2 tablespoons and 1 tablespoon

 - 8 ounces cream cheese (full fat), room temperature

-- 1/2 cup plain or greek yogurt (can sub with sour cream)
+- 1/2 cup plain or greek yogurt (or sour cream)

 - 1/4 teaspoon fresh minced rosemary